aws-solutions/media-services-application-mapper/INSTALL.md

 `https://d1c8z4f93zrlmx.cloudfront.net/?endpoint=https://oplfnxzh7l.execute-api.us-east-1.amazonaws.com/msam/&key=69ZSAV3tBX7YYfh1XTcsq2fLcE7Z0ETY4JXclqJJ`

 **NOTE: This above parameters should only be used for secure or demonstration environments.
 Anyone with this URL can connect and use MSAM.**

+## Installation Permissions

+The CloudFormation templates provided for MSAM installation require permissions to create and configure several different types of cloud resources.
+The user launching the CloudFormation templates must have permissions to create the resources defined in the templates.
+CloudFormation will assume that user's premissions temporarily during installation to complete the steps.

+There are several options for the user installing the templates to have the correct permissions:

+1. An IAM user with AdministratorAccess role attached
+2. An IAM user with the policy file attached from [distribution files](dist/iam-install-policy.json)
+1. Use the root account if no other options are available; using the root account is generally [discouraged](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#create-iam-users)

 ## DynamoDB Considerations